Bobby Fischer: Detention in Japan

 Fischer lived for a time in Japan.
 On July 13, 2004, acting in response to a letter from US officials, Japanese immigration authorities arrested him at Narita International Airport near Tokyo for allegedly using a revoked US passport while trying to board a Japan Airlines flight to Ninoy Aquino International Airport in Manila, Philippines.
 Fischer resisted arrest, and claimed to have sustained bruises, cuts and a broken tooth in the process.
-At the time, Fischer had a passport (originally issued in 1997 and updated in 2003 to add more pages) that, according to US officials, had been revoked in November 2003 due to his outstanding arrest-warrant for the Yugoslavia sanctions violation.
-Despite the outstanding arrest-warrant in the US, Fischer said that he believed the passport was still valid.
+At the time, Fischer had a passport issued in 1997 but updated in 2003 to add more pages.
+According to US officials, the passport had been revoked in November 2003 due to Fischer's outstanding arrest warrant for the Yugoslavia sanctions violation.
+Despite the outstanding arrest warrant in the US, Fischer said that he believed the passport was still valid.
 The authorities held Fischer at a custody center for 16 days before transferring him to another facility.
 Fischer said that his cell was windowless and he had not seen the light of day during that period, and that the staff had ignored his complaints about constant tobacco smoke in his cell.

-Tokyo-based Canadian journalist and consultant John Bosnitch set up the "Committee to Free Bobby Fischer" after meeting Fischer at Narita Airport and offering to assist him.
-Boris Spassky wrote a letter to US President George W. Bush, asking "For mercy, charity," and, if that was not possible, "to put [him] in the same cell with Bobby Fischer" and "to give [them] a chess set".
+The Tokyo-based Canadian journalist John Bosnitch set up the "Committee to Free Bobby Fischer" after meeting Fischer at Narita Airport and offering to assist him.
+Boris Spassky wrote a letter to US President George W. Bush, asking "For mercy, charity", and, if that was not possible, "to put [him] in the same cell with Bobby Fischer" and "to give [them] a chess set".
 It was reported that Fischer and Miyoko Watai, the President of the Japanese Chess Association (with whom he had reportedly been living since 2000) wanted to become legally married.
 It was also reported that Fischer had been living in the Philippines with Marilyn Young during the same period.
 Fischer applied for German citizenship, on the grounds that his father was German.
 Fischer stated that he wanted to renounce his US citizenship, and appealed to US Secretary of State Colin Powell to help him do so, though to no effect.
 Japan's Justice Minister rejected Fischer's request for asylum and ordered his deportation.

-While in prison, Bobby Fischer legally married Miyoko Watai on September 6, 2004.
+While in prison, Fischer married Miyoko Watai on September 6, 2004.